+Thomas Allen & Son sent me the sticker books in this post in exchange for an honest review.
+All opinions are my own.
 This weekend I started another 30-day challenge at The Dailey Method where every time you finish a class toward your personal goal (mine is 24 spin classes in 30 days) you get a star sticker to put on a chart tracking your progress.
 I can’t tell you how happy it makes me to see that line of star stickers grow! 🤩🤩 Do you use stickers to track your goals?
 Or maybe you love using them on letters and love notes and in your planner.
 Me too! 🙋♀️ Today I’ve got a giveaway for my fellow sticker lovers.
 (And yes, there are star stickers too. ⭐️⭐️)

+Thomas Allen & Son sent me Keep Going in exchange for an honest review.
+All opinions are my own.
 I don’t want to tell you how many times I’ve thought of chucking my blog but it’s up there.
 For all of the usual reasons: My writing sucks; it’s too hard; I’m not funny or interesting or loveable enough; I should post more often; no one reads it; my pictures are crap; and so on.
 All of which I believe to different degrees depending on the day.
 Some days I’m even happy with a post or a particular picture, then two days later I think it sucks.
 But I keep going.
 And some books really help.
-Like this month’s new one from Austin Kleon, Keep Going: 10 Ways to Stay Creative in Good Times and Bad. … Keep Going: 10 Ways to Stay Creative in Good Times and Bad by Austin Kleon
+Like this month’s new one from Austin Kleon, Keep Going: 10 Ways to Stay Creative in Good Times and Bad.

+I received the books in this post for review purposes.
+All opinions are my own.
 I love giving books any time of the year, but Christmas can be especially fun because the crop of new books that come out in the fall is always so, so good.
 Today I’ve got some ones you might not have seen that would make great gifts for the fashionista, the interior design and decor lover, the entrepreneur (especially those in creative fields) and the cook in your life.